 Cybage believes that software development should not be restricted to code creation and project delivery.
-It is inclusive of an accurate comprehension of the requirement and business goals and, on the basis of this comprehension, recommendations of a cost-effective solution with a fine blend of technology.
-Cybage's highly effective solution recommendations and technology proficiency have made its software development methodology stand distinct.
+It is inclusive of an accurate comprehension of the client’s requirements and business goals and, on the basis of this comprehension, recommendations of a cost-effective solution with a fine blend of technology.
+Cybage’s highly effective solution recommendations and technology proficiency have made its software development methodology stand distinct from its peers.

-Taking into account the project requirements and customer interests, Cybage has adopted many successful software development approaches.
-We are well conversant with the classic software development life cycle and equally adept in new software development trends such as the Agile methodology.
+Taking into account the client’s project requirements and interests, Cybage has adopted many successful software development approaches.
+We are well conversant with the classic software development life cycle and equally adept in the new software development trends such as the Agile methodology.

-When Cybage adheres to the conventional Waterfall methodology, the following phases are implemented: the requirement and analysis phase, the design phase, the implementation phase, and eventually, the testing phase.
+When Cybage adheres to the conventional Waterfall methodology, the following phases are implemented: requirements and analysis, design, implementation, and eventually, testing.
 All these phases have specific entry and exit criteria.
 When the stakeholders approve a phase and its deliverables, transition takes place from one phase to the next.
-This methodology is an optimum choice for a majority of customer requirements.
+This methodology is an optimum choice for a majority of client requirements.

 Cybage is a pioneer in collaborative software development methodology.
-Herein, the customer retains its own onsite team, and Cybage's offshore team is an extension of this onsite team.
+Herein, the client retains its own onsite team, and Cybage’s offshore team becomes an extension of this onsite team.
 These two teams collaborate to attain a common goal.
-It is the responsibility of Cybage to streamline and synchronize the processes essential for this collaboration.
-In this regard, Cybage has implemented the Agile methodology with a highly responsive approach for numerous customers.
+It is Cybage’s responsibility to streamline and synchronize the processes essential for this collaboration.
+In this regard, Cybage has implemented the Agile methodology with a highly responsive approach for numerous clients.

 - Business problem definition

 - Product development objective